the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-coworking.md

 **2. Plan and host the calls**

 As discussed earlier, you will need to agree upon dates and time with people who would like to participate in coworking calls.
-Your calls could be organised on a weekly or monthly basis that consistently take place on a certain day and time periodically, or it could be organised once in a while by finding a common availability.
+Your calls could be organised on a weekly or monthly basis that consistently takes place on a certain day and time, or it could be organised once in a while by finding a common availability.

 Once you have found a schedule (date, time and frequency), the following tasks will go into planning them:
 - update the schedule, agenda and calendar to share them with the attendees (or potential target audience).
 It is also quite effective when they receive a calendar invite.